Client: City of Vancouver

 EcoPlan worked with a larger project team led by Urban Arts Architecture to develop a Master Plan for Britannia Community Services Centre and the large 18-acre site in East Vancouver’s Commercial Drive neighbourhood.
 EcoPlan led public engagement for the community-guided project, which resulted in a plan for the evolution of the site and its facilities for the next 30 years.
-With multiple site partners – City of Vancouver, Vancouver School Board, Vancouver Public Library, Vancouver Park Board, Britannia Community Services Centre—and an estimated 4,000 students (there is an elementary school, high school and alternate school on site), staff, visitors and others using the site on any given weekday, the engagement program was multi-faceted and broad.
+With multiple site partners – City of Vancouver, Vancouver School Board, Vancouver Public Library, Vancouver Park Board, Britannia Community Services Centre – and a range of facilities and programs on site that draw up to 4,000 people on school days, the engagement program was multi-faceted and broad.
+Britannia is home to an elementary school, high school and alternate school, swimming pool and fitness centre, ice rink, teen and youth centre, public library, three gyms, a family centre, and an Elders centre, among other outdoor park facilities.

 Britannia Renewal Lab (B-LAB)